Are Jobs in School Administration Right for Me?

 Step 2: Gain Teaching Licensure

 After completing a 4-year program, complete with the necessary educational courses and teaching experiences, a bachelor's degree holder can gain state licensure to work as a public school teacher.
+This is one of the major school administrator requirements that cannot be overlooked.
 In addition to meeting minimum coursework and experience requirements, states typically require the successful completion of an examination that tests competency in the aspiring teacher's area of study.
 Continuing education, including earning a master's degree within a minimum number of years after certification, may be necessary in order to maintain licensure.

 Step 3: Gain Work Experience